AnAppAMonth/Testmatic/README.md

            and fails whenever its result changes afterwards.
 2. `medium`.
 This test fails whenever its result changes after it's added.
 3. `low`.
-This test fails whenever its result changes when the major and minor version of the program hasn't changed.
+This test fails whenever its result changes when the major and minor versions of the program haven't changed.
 In other words, result changes after major or minor version changes are silently ignored.

 ## File Structure and Workflow ##

-All files are JSON files, stored inside a user specified directory, and can be version controlled in either the main repository, or a sub-repository.
+All files are JSON files, stored inside a user specified root directory, and can be version controlled in either the main repository, or a sub-repository.

+Static tests are stored inside the `static` subdirectory of the root directory, while dynamic tests are stored inside the `dynamic` subdirectory.

-Each singular test group is stored as a JSON file, using its name as the file name; each plural test group is stored as a directory, using its name as the directory name.
-Each test inside a plural group is stored as a JSON file under the group's directory, using its hash (of combined conditions) as the file name.
+Each test group is stored as a directory, using its name as the directory name;
+and each test is stored as a JSON file under its group's directory, using its id as the file name.

 One particular trick is supported to allow the user to control the directory
-structure: if a group name contains slashes in it, for example, `path/to/test`, two nested directories `path` and `to` are created, and the group (file for singular group, directory for plural group) is stored inside directory `to`.
+structure: if a group name contains slashes in it, for example, `path/to/test`, three nested directories `path`, `to`, and `test` are created instead of one, and the group is stored inside directory `test`.

 These files can be considered additional unit tests, and can use the same workflow as normal unit tests.
 The only differences are that these tests can be